 Rush Enterprises: Q4 Earnings Snapshot

-NEW BRAUNFELS, Texas (AP) — NEW BRAUNFELS, Texas (AP) — Rush Enterprises Inc. (RUSHB) on Wednesday reported earnings of $98.3 million in its fourth quarter.
+NEW BRAUNFELS, Texas (AP) — NEW BRAUNFELS, Texas (AP) — Rush Enterprises Inc. (RUSHA) on Wednesday reported profit of $98.3 million in its fourth quarter.

-On a per-share basis, the New Braunfels, Texas-based company said it had profit of $1.74.
+The New Braunfels, Texas-based company said it had net income of $1.74 per share.

-The commercial vehicle retailer posted revenue of $1.88 billion in the period.
+The commercial vehicle dealership operator posted revenue of $1.88 billion in the period.

 For the year, the company reported profit of $391.4 million, or $6.85 per share.
 Revenue was reported as $7.1 billion.